-We’ve finally come to the end of our series on using google apps to manage your band.
+We’ve finally come to the end of our series on using Google Workspace to manage your band.
 If you haven’t read the previous articles yet, then you’re only getting ⅓ of the data, so go back and brush up before coming here to read…THE FINAL ARTICLE.

 Let’s assume you’ve read my last two articles, taken the advice to heart, and now are completely booked for the next eight months.
 You’re planning your European tour.
 Ladies are banging your door down, demanding your attention, and insisting you write more songs!
 But wait…you only have one practice a week, and your drummer has a day job!
 How the heck are you going to collaborate on writing a whole new album’s worth of songs, and keep these crazy, relatively attractive females at bay?

 Easy!
 Simply do what we do – collaborate using the POWER OF THE INTERNET!
 Take a video of your guitarist/bassist/whoever playing the new song, and upload it to YouTube.
 “But Fang, I don’t have a YouTube account!”
 Surprise!
 Your band’s Google account is a YouTube account as well!
 Use your camera or your phone to take a video, and then when you upload the video, change the posting status to “unlisted”.
 This way, the only people that can see the video will be the people who receive the link, and your secret new triple-platinum single will be safe from the prying eyes of your lady-fans.

 Now simply copy the YouTube link, and paste it into an email to your band.
 This is a quick and easy way for guitarists to practice new songs on their own, because they can see what the other guitarist is playing (make sure to film the fretboard while they play!), and they can practice with the video over and over again.
 It’s also good for the singer, because they can use the video to come up with a bunch of different vocal melodies and lyric choices without driving the other members insane.